 It is speculated that there may be a virtually infinite number of these universes, each of them slightly different from our own, but so many that some of them would invariably be quite similar to our own.
 It is claimed that this is mathematically possible; and therefore may be really possible.
 It is claimed that quantum mechanics explains how this might be.
 It is claimed that this would explain why our universe seems to be designedly “fine-tuned” to support the existence of all life in general, and of human beings in particular.
 (It only seems so, we are told, because when a universe came along that was perfect for life, life naturally happened!)

 What is so wrong with this theory?
-Well, first, the word, “Universe” means everything that exists (apart from the transcendent God who created it).
+Well, first, the “Universe” (the one that we know exists) contains everything that exists, excepting only the transcendent God who created it.
 So there can only be one, by definition.
 The Universe, like God, is unique.
-The “multiverse” fantasy requires a re-definition of the word to mean something totally different, something that can exist in multiples.
+The “multi-verse” fantasy requires a re-definition of the word to mean something totally different, something that can exist in multiples.
 This re-definition is done without explanation or justification, or even a footnote to mark it!
-It would be more honest for them to say that they imagine that our “universe” is not a Universe at all, but just a very small part of all the things that exist; just one of very many such “worlds” that make up an even vaster “Multiverse”.
+It would be more honest for them to say that they imagine that our “universe” is not a Universe at all, but just a very small part of all the things that exist; just one of very many such “worlds” that make up an even vaster “multi-verse”.
 Sensible people will never fall for this “bait and switch”.

-The second problem with the multiverse theory is the contradiction involved in rejecting creationism because they claim there is no evidence for it, and then advancing an alternative theory for which there is no evidence.
+The second problem with the multi-verse theory is the contradiction involved in rejecting creationism on the basis that there is no evidence for it, and then advancing an alternative theory for which there is no evidence.